Couchbase Audit Store

 Basic setup

-The constructor requires the Couchbase cluster and bucket.
-Optional configurations can be added via .withXXX()
+Optional configurations can be added via .withXXX() methods.

 Once created, you need to register this audit store with Flamingock.
 See Registering the community audit store for details.

-These dependencies must be provided at audit store creation time with no global context fallback:
+These configurations can be customized via .withXXX() methods with no global context fallback:

 Configuration example